ropensci/roweb3/content/blog/2023-12-11-champions-program-2023-my-experience/index.en.md

 ## Developing a new package as rOpenSci Champion

 Developing [ChartkickR ](https://github.com/BWOlatunji/chartkickR)was not without its challenges.
 I encountered hurdles in the coding process, faced moments of doubt, and navigated through the complexities of integrating R with JavaScript.
-However, each challenge was met with perseverance, and every triumph brought a sense of accomplishment that fuelled my passion for the project.
+However, each challenge, like having to learn JavaScript to understand the library and create the package in R, was met with perseverance, and every triumph brought a sense of accomplishment that fuelled my passion for the project.
 I would like to appreciate the support of [John Coene](https://www.linkedin.com/in/johncoene/) and the guidance from my mentor, [Christina Maimone](/author/christina-maimone/).

 One of the most rewarding aspects of the rOpenSci champion program was the collaboration with a diverse and supportive community led by Yanina Bellini Saibene.
 Through discussions, feedback, and shared insights, [ChartkickR](https://github.com/BWOlatunji/chartkickR) evolved into a tool that not only met my initial vision but also exceeded it with the input of fellow rOpenSci champions and mentors.